html5rocks/updates.html5rocks.com.new/_posts/2015-03-04-push-notifications-on-the-open-web.md

       .then(function(subscription) {
         // The subscription was successful
         isPushEnabled = true;
         pushButton.textContent = 'Disable Push Messages';
         pushButton.disabled = false;

         // TODO: Send the subscription.subscriptionId and
         // subscription.endpoint to your server
         // and save it to send a push message at a later date
-        // sendSubscriptionToServer is defined in subscription-controller.js
-        // (This is so sendSubscriptionToServer can be imported in the
-        // service-worker.js file)
         return sendSubscriptionToServer(subscription);
       })
       .catch(function(e) {